Bioidentical Estrogen & Progesterone

 Young blonde woman is holding a pill bottle and a pill in her hand.
 The focus is on the blonde woman.

-FDA approved synthetic hormones are available, but they are different than the hormones your body makes, and therefore function differently, and are associated with more side effects and complications.
+FDA-approved synthetic hormones are available, but they are different than our natural hormones, and therefore function differently.

 Comparison of Treatment Modalities

-FDA approved generics (FDA) vs. compounded bioidenticals (C) vs. synthetic hormones (S).
+Compounded bioidenticals (C) vs. FDA-approved bioidenticals (FDA) vs. synthetic hormones (S).

 FDA